lintool/guide/writing-a-research-paper-with-me.md

 many other deadlines.
 I'll write your introduction but otherwise you are on your own."

+## Meta-Writing

+I often do what I call "meta-writing", which is writing what you should write about&mdash;directly into your draft (e.g., on Overleaf).
+This often appears in red font, so it's difficult to miss.
+Examples of meta-writing include reorganization suggestions, e.g., "you should move the model description here to improve the flow", missing logical chains of reasoning, e.g., "here you're missing the argument that recall is the most important metric for this task", specific requests, e.g., "let's cherry pick a better example here", etc.
+When I do this, I leave the implementation of the suggestions up to you, i.e., to execute a suggestion into fluent prose that flows smoothly with the surrounding text.
+Often, my meta-writing is fragmentary, frequently not even complete sentences.
+Sometimes, my meta-writing might contain colorful language, like, "here you want to say, this is stupid", and "here, you want to brag about your results".
+Obviously, you should turn these suggestions into academically acceptable writing.

 ## After I've Done a Major Rewriting Pass

 ### Comparing Before and After